-Apple has refreshed its iPad line-up with the launch of two new Pro models.
+Apple's iPad Pro range comes in two models - a 12.9-inch version and 11-inch version for those that want a bit more "pro" to their tablet experience.
 The new models promise better performance, Face ID, and a new design among other things as the company looks to blur the lines between how we work on the go and how we keep ourselves entertained.

 But are they any good, have they benefited from the refresh, and can they really replace your laptop?

-We've been living with the new 12.9-inch model to find out.
+We've been living with the new 12.9-inch model since the launch in November 2018 to find out.

 A very thin design